AdaCore/git-hooks/README.md

   - `"ref_kind"`: The kind of **reference** we are updating; either:
     - `"branch"`: A branch;
     - `"notes"`: A Git Notes branch;
     - `"tag"`: A tag.
-Note that annotated tags can be distiguished from lightweight tags by checking the `"object_type"` (`"tag"` for annotated tags, and `"commit"` for lightweight tags).
+Note that annotated tags can be distinguished from lightweight tags by checking the `"object_type"` (`"tag"` for annotated tags, and `"commit"` for lightweight tags).
       :warning: Note also that this `"ref_kind"` can be misleading: